hluce1/Front-end-Website-Project/rationale/index.md

 <p>3) <b>James, O. (2017).
 Flexbox | HTML & CSS Is Hard.
 [ONLINE] Internetingishard.com.
 Available at: https://internetingishard.com/html-and-css/flexbox/ [Accessed 9 May 2019].</b></p>

 <p align="justify">The flexbox and its necessary functions are defined in depth within this development tutorial.
-James Oliver shows the how underlying code for creating flexboxes and containers can be designed to behave how users develop them to.
-This in turn, allows for creating responsive content in a versatile way for a clear and modern layout design in websites.</p>
+James Oliver shows how the underlying code for creating flexboxes and containers can behave how users intend for it to, during the development.
+This, in turn, allows for creating responsive content in a versatile way for clear and modern layout designs in websites.</p>

 <p align="justify">4) <b>Martsoukos, G. (2016).
 How to Build a Responsive Form With Flexbox.
 [ONLINE] Web Design Envato Tuts+.
 Available at: https://webdesign.tutsplus.com/tutorials/building-responsive-forms-with-flexbox--cms-26767 [Accessed 9 May 2019].</b></p>

 <p align="justify">The author of this content gives insight into how a form can be made to be responsive without using media queries.
 This is achieved with the flexbox in code.
-Using HTML and CSS only, a responsive contact from has been created and leaves room for individuals to add their own aesthetic styles to it.</p>
+Using HTML and CSS only, a responsive contact form has been created and leaves room for individuals to add their own aesthetic styles to it.</p>

 <hr>